erictolson/8-ball-ios/README.md

 https://user-images.githubusercontent.com/91225947/215291488-567fbab7-0830-4f8e-900d-917c7dc2a31c.mov

-This project is a challenge project, built with assets from Angele Yu/The App Brewery <a href="https://github.com/appbrewery/Magic-8-Ball-iOS13">here</a>.
+This project is a challenge project, built with assets from Angela Yu/The App Brewery <a href="https://github.com/appbrewery/Magic-8-Ball-iOS13">here</a>.